MicrosoftDocs/sdk-api/sdk-api-src/content/wbemcli/index.md

 ## -description

-This header is used by Windows Sidebar.
+This header is used by sidebar.
 For more information, see:

 - [Windows Sidebar](../_sidebar/index.md)